denisgurcu/denis-gurcu-web-scripting-3-assignment1/README.md

 ### 🗑️ Delete a Book
 - **URL:** `DELETE /books/:id`
 - **Response:**
-  - `"message": "Not cool, you deleted a book instead of reading it! 🤨"`
+  - `"message": "You deleted a book instead of reading it! 😭"`

 ---